ppizarror/pygame-menu/readme.content.md

-Python library that can create a simple Menu for Pygame application, supports:
+Python library that can create a simple Menu for pygame application, supports:

 1. Textual menus
 2. Textual menus + buttons
-3. Lists of values (**Selectors**) that can trigger functions when pressing Return or changing the value
+3. Lists of values (**Selectors**) that can trigger functions when pressing return or changing the value
 4. Buttons
+5. Input text

 Examples:

 #### Normal Button menu

 <p align="center">